 This Lincoln Model K is one of ten 1937 cabriolets with a body built by Brunn & Company of Buffalo, New York.
-It is distinguished by the tinted glass skylights above the windshield, and the convertible rear roof section that folds down to expose the rear passengers to the sun.
+It is distinguished by the tinted glass skylights above the windshield, and by the convertible rear roof section that folds down to expose the rear passengers to the sun.
 Inside, a hand-cranked divider window separates driver from passengers.

 Americans sped through the 1930s in a variety of vehicles.
 This 1939 Ford convertible coupe provided drivers with a V-8 engine, 1930s styling, and something new for a Ford -- hydraulic brakes.
 This was the last year however Ford equipped its vehicles with a rumble seat.